Tomato juice

-Tomato juice was first served as a beverage in 1917 by Louis Perrin at the French Lick Springs Hotel in southern Indiana, when he ran out of orange juice and needed a quick substitute.
-His combination of squeezed tomatoes, sugar and his special sauce became an instant success as Chicago businessmen spread the word about the tomato juice cocktail.

 Production

 Many commercial manufacturers of tomato juice also add salt.
 Other ingredients are also often added, such as onion powder, garlic powder, and other spices.
 In the United States, mass-produced tomato juice began to be marketed in the mid 1920s, and became a popular breakfast drink a few years thereafter.

 In the United States, most tomato juice is made from tomato paste, but pressing is allowed as well.
 The tomatoes are required to be ripe (using a color standard on the finished product), mostly blemish-free, and mostly deseeded.
 The total solid content is more than 5.0%, with no added water allowed.
 Additional salt and organic acidulants, but not sweeteners, are allowed.

 In Canada, tomato juice is unconcentrated and pasteurized.
 The other requirements are largely similar, except that additives allowed are a sweetening agent, citric acid and salt.
 Reconstituted juices in general are required to be labelled clearly.